PrusWielki/PrusWielki/README.md

 ### Working as Frontend dev @ Accenture :computer:

-### Currently working on a mental well-being platform that combines the power of [TEAM-CBT](https://feelinggood.com/) and MBCT psychotherapy to combat mental health issues :fire:
+### Currently working on a mental well-being platform that combines the power of [TEAM-CBT](https://feelinggood.com/) and MBCT psychotherapy to combat mental health issues 🧠

 ### In love with Svelte :heart: